zlogdanbr/images/README.md

 # Images
-This is a project I use to learning OpenCV ( https://opencv.org ) and try to recapp knowledge I had while I was in college.
+This is a project I use to learning OpenCV ( https://opencv.org ) and try to recaptulate knowledge I had while I was in college.

 So, I installed OpenCV in my Windows machine and used a custom python script to build this project.